SoftwareAG/c8y-releasenotes/content/release-10-17-0/announcements-10-17-0.md

 ##### Breaking change in the Map widget

 As announced with [release 10.16](/release-10-16-0/announcements-10-16-0), with release 10.18+, the "Map" widget will be migrated and support for real-time updates on all devices will be replaced by a configurable refresh interval.
 This change allows us to display more then 100 devices on the map by default.
 Additionally, the "Map" widget will no longer support the "show track" option.

+##### Deprecated device-grid model classes, column implementations and services

+Shared classes, components and services from the device-grid package are deprecated and new ones are created in the core data-grid component.

+This change only affects you, if you or your development team use the Web SDK to extend Cumulocity IoT UI applications or to build your own web applications.
+If you do and you do use the device-grid functionalities, check the deprecation documentation and alter your code accordingly.
+Refer to the deprecations in the WebSDK resources documentation for the device-grid service [here](http://resources.cumulocity.com/documentation/websdk/ngx-components/injectables/DeviceGridService.html).
+Other deprecations for reference are also marked in this documentation.

 #### Implemented